To Our Stakeholders

 Overview of Business Results and Outlook

-Sinanen Holdings Group launched its 3rd Medium-Term Management Plan in the first quarter of the fiscal year under review toward the 100th anniversary of its founding in FY 2027.
-To achieve our vision of “Evolution into a comprehensive energy life creation group that contributes to achieving a decarbonized society,” we are accelerating shift to a stronger management foundation and advancing our growth strategy.
-In business development, we will improve profitability by “expanding earnings from existing businesses” and “creating new businesses that contribute to the realization of a decarbonized society”.
+Sinanen Holdings Group launched its 3rd Medium-Term Management Plan in the fiscal year under review toward the 100th anniversary of its founding in FY 2027.
+To achieve our vision of "Evolution into a comprehensive energy life creation group that contributes to achieving a decarbonized society," we are accelerating shift to a stronger management foundation and advancing our growth strategy.
+In business development, we have improved profitability by "expanding earnings from existing businesses" and "creating new businesses that contribute to the realization of a decarbonized society".

-In the first nine months of the fiscal year under review, sales volume of petroleum products and electricity increased despite a decline in unit sales prices in line with the petroleum products market decline.
-As a result, net sales were 237,553 million yen (up 0.9% year on year).
+In the fiscal year under review, sales volume of petroleum products and electricity increased, resulting in net sales of 348,282 million yen (up 1.8% year on year).

-Meanwhile, in terms of profit and loss, as detailed in the “Notice of revision to full-year financial results forecasts” published on November 13, 2023, the electricity business saw a deterioration of gross profit due to the fact we were forced to sell relative power sources procured in the previous fiscal year at a negative spread, which were affected by prices in the wholesale electricity market remaining low.
-As a result, operating loss was 2,202 million yen (compared to 465 million yen in the same period of the previous year) and ordinary loss was 1,562 million yen (compared to 230 million yen in the same period of the previous year).
-Loss attributable to owners of parent increased due to absence of gain on sale of non-current assets from the previous fiscal year.
-As a result, this was 2,164 million yen (compared to 776 million yen in the same period of the previous year).
+In terms of profit and loss, the electricity business saw a deterioration of gross profit due to the fact we were forced to sell relative power sources procured in the previous fiscal year at a negative spread, which were affected by prices in the wholesale electricity market remaining low.
+As a result, operating loss was 711 million yen (compared to an operating profit of 895 million yen in the previous fiscal year).
+Meanwhile, the impact of recording 1,057 million yen in non-operating income, such as dividend income and insurance claim income, and other factors resulted in an ordinary profit of 93 million yen (down 92.4% year on year).
+Furthermore, the impact of recording extraordinary losses of 389 million yen, which includes loss on disaster because of solar power generation facilities and other equipment damaged by the 2024 Noto earthquake, resulted in a loss attributable to owners of parent of 1,039 million yen (profit attributable to owners of parent was 478 million yen in the previous fiscal year).

 Segment status is as follows.